 Symptoms include swollen lips, mouth, tongue, or throat and an itchy mouth and/or scratchy throat.
 Those affected with oral allergy syndrome can often eat the offending food when it's cooked because the cooking process breaks down the proteins and cell structure, so the immune system no longer recognizes the food as a threat.

-There are no indications of interactions between plums and medications.
+There are no known interactions between plums and medications.

 Plum Preparation and Useful Tips